-Our dentists in Juarez offer great value dental treatment, and despite Juarez’s well-documented troubles of gang violence in the recent past, still attract many people from over the US-Mexico Border looking for affordable, high-quality care.
+Our dentists in Juarez offer great value dental treatment, particularly if you live near the Border.
+Despite Juarez’s well-documented troubles in the recent past, this bustling commercial border town safely attracts dental patients from over the US and Canada seeking affordable, high-quality care.

-Dental tourism here, in common with most other Mexican border towns, is still popular.
-Easy access, great prices and fantastic quality dental care have made sure of this.
-Our quality-checked dentists will provide you with dental treatments costing up to 80% cheaper than at home, but with no reduction on quality.
+Dental tourism here, in common with many other Mexican border towns, remains a popular and growing contributor to the city's economy.
+Easy access, great prices and high standards have ensured a healthy flow of new and repeat patients.
+Our quality-checked dentists can provide you with dental treatments costing up to 80% cheaper than at home, with no reduction in quality.

-Juarez in located in Mexico’s state of Chihuahua.
-It lies on the Rio Grande, just south of El Paso in Texas on the United States-Mexico border.
+Juarez is located in Mexico’s state of Chihuahua.
+It lies on the Rio Grande, just south of El Paso, Texas on the United States-Mexico border.

 (Image by: Francois Hirsch)

 The majority of people who visit a dentist in Juarez from the United States are from the nearby states of Texas and New Mexico.
 For them, the price and convenience are a big draw.
 Juarez increasingly welcomes dental travelers from further afield, including Canada, because they can fly to a number of nearby airports, including El Paso International, a mere eight miles drive from Juarez.